Visitors intending to reach the official website should click HERE

 What Users Say

-The Delta Sky Club, especially the new location in Concourse A, receives mostly positive comments, positioning itself as an excellent alternative.
+The Delta Sky Club, in Concourse A, receives mostly positive feedback and is positioned as an excellent alternative.

-What Users Like About the Delta Sky Club:
+What People Like About the Delta Sky Club:

-- Design and Atmosphere: Described as "beautiful," "large and spacious," "modern and super bright" with plenty of natural light.
-The decor is "stunning," with a "French brasserie" feel.
+- Design and Atmosphere: Described as “beautiful,” “large and spacious,” “modern and super bright” with lots of natural light.
+The décor is “stunning,” with a “French brasserie” feel.
 Music is even played in the restrooms.

-- Comfort and Space: Plenty of seating and various types (booths, bar, high stools, individual cubicles).
-Both enclosed and non-enclosed areas (outdoor terrace).
+- Comfort and Space: Plenty of seating and a variety of options (booths, bar seating, high tables, individual cubicles).
+Both enclosed and open areas (outdoor terrace).
 Many charging ports.
-Not usually crowded (so far).
+Usually not overcrowded (so far).

-- Food and Drink Quality: Considered good.
-Mentions of charcuterie, chicken fajitas (though "just okay" for some), desserts like key lime pudding, brownies, Rice Krispies.
-Banana pudding, roasted vegetables, and mini-cheesesteaks stand out.
-Good selection of beverages including a make-your-own lemonade station.
-Breakfast is well-regarded.
+- Food and Beverage Quality: Considered good.
+Mentions include charcuterie, chicken fajitas (though “just OK” for some), desserts such as key lime pudding, brownies, Rice Krispies treats.
+Banana pudding, roasted vegetables, and mini cheesesteaks stand out.
+Good drink selection, including a self-serve lemonade station.
+Breakfast is well rated.

-- Staff and Service: Consistently praised for being "friendly," "attentive," and offering "true hospitality."
-Staff keep the place tidy and food well-stocked.
-Bartenders are friendly and quick.
+- Staff and Service: Consistently praised as “friendly,” “attentive,” and offering “true hospitality.”
+Staff keep the place tidy and food well stocked.
+Bartenders are friendly and fast.

-- Restrooms: Described as "clean," "large," and "beautiful" (especially the women's with floral wallpaper and gold fixtures).
-Availability of feminine hygiene products.
+- Restrooms: Described as “clean,” “large,” and “beautiful” (especially the women’s restroom, with floral wallpaper and gold accents).
+Feminine hygiene products available.

 - Work Facilities: Enclosed cubicles for meetings or privacy.

-Areas for Improvement at the Delta Sky Club:
+Areas to Improve at the Delta Sky Club:

-- Lost Items (Isolated Incident): One user reported losing their phone and, despite the lounge finding it, had serious trouble recovering it through Delta or airport channels, eventually feeling it had been stolen.
+- Lost Items (Isolated Incident): One user reported losing their phone and, despite staff finding it, having serious trouble recovering it through Delta or airport channels, feeling as if it had been stolen.

-- Food (Minor Details): One comment mentioned only chicken thighs were available, no breast.
+- Food (Minor Details): One comment mentioned only chicken thighs were available, not breast meat.

-In summary: The Delta Sky Club, especially the new one, is highly recommended.
-It stands out for its beautiful design, quiet atmosphere, excellent service, good food, and superior amenities.
-It seems to be an oasis compared to other more crowded options.
+In summary: The Delta Sky Club is highly recommended.
+It stands out for its beautiful design, calm atmosphere, excellent service, good food, and superior amenities.
+It appears to be an oasis compared to more crowded options.

 Location